pile-contributors/dbdelegate-helpers/README.md

-dbdelegate
+DbDelegate
 ======

-This is the helper repository for dbdelegate pile.
+This is the helper repository for DbDelegate pile.